Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 ```

 ### String
 Are sequence of characters in python.
-Unlike Java, python does not have 'char', it has 'str' object which is a collection of characters data.
+Unlike Java, python does not have 'char' for character/character array, it has 'str' object which is a collection of character data.
 They are immutable i.e items/values(here characters) cannot be changed/deleted, only inserted.
 ```Python
 text = 'strings can be single quoted' text = "strings can be double quoted"